Myanmar: Protests erupt in London after ambassador locked out of embassy | DW | 07.04.2021

 Myanmar's military has engaged in a widespread crackdown against the pro-democracy movement opposed to the February 1 coup.
 Min Aung Hlaing said Wednesday the pro-democracy protesters intend "to destroy" the country.

-The Assistance Association of Political Prisoners (AAPP) human rights group claims about 600 civilians have been killed since the coup.
+The Thailand-based Assistance Association for Political Prisoners (AAPP) human rights group claims about 600 civilians have been killed since the coup.
 The AAPP said Wednesday the military is now focusing on crushing dissent in rural areas in order to maintain a hold on the country.

-So far, most Western nations such as the US, UK, Germany have condemned the coup, and imposed sanctions on military leaders.
+So far, most Western nations such as the US, UK and Germany have condemned the coup, and imposed sanctions on military leaders.
 China, a traditional ally of the Tatmadaw, has called for Suu Kyi's release, while Russia has sought to strengthen its ties with the ruling military junta.

 wd/sms (AFP, Reuters)